emkis/Labs/readme.md

 # Labs 🪴
-Just a place to centralise draft ideas for libraries or abstractions of something I find interesting and may use later on (I probably don't).
+Just a place to centralise draft ideas for libraries or abstractions of something I find interesting and may use later on (I probably won't).

 <br>